AppLayerLabs/applayer-gitbook/glossary.md

 ---
-description: Definitions of some technical terms used throughout the documentation.
+description: Definitions of some technical terms used throughout the documentation
 ---

 # Glossary